General Overview of Reverse Exchanges:

 Why Complete a Reverse Exchange?

-- Taxpayer or taxpayer’s real estate agent locates a tremendous replacement property to purchase, however, the relinquished property is not yet sold.
-The taxpayer is unable to extend the closing of the replacement property and wants to take advantage of acquiring the replacement property first.
+- Taxpayer or their agent locates a worthwhile replacement property to purchase, however, the relinquished property is not yet sold.
+The taxpayer is unable to extend the closing of the replacement property but wishes to acquire the replacement property as soon as possible.
+With a reverse exchange, the taxpayer can acquire the replacement property first, securing the property, and transfer the relinquished property after.

 - Taxpayer’s closing falls through on their relinquished property or the closing is delayed, and they are already under contract to purchase the replacement property.
 If the taxpayer is unable to extend the closing of the replacement property, they will need to complete the replacement property closing first and utilize a reverse exchange.